 Using Coffee Shops for Socializing

-As social creatures, people naturally flock to places where they can enjoy refreshments along with others.
+As social creatures, people naturally flock to places where they can relax and enjoy refreshments along with others.
 In the most popular coffee shops, baristas get to know their regular customers and sometimes even create exclusive concoctions just for them.

 When you walk into almost any coffee shop during the workweek, you’re likely to see folks with their laptops and other office gear or a couple of people conducting an interview.
 You may also see writers, artists, and other creative folks working on their latest project.